tobyking3/viking-wars/lectures/lecture4/PITCHME.md

 #### Next Week

 - Game Physics
-- Presentations

 ---

 #### Tutorial

-- Start preparing the presentation
+- Complete the presentation
+- Start writing up your report
+- Produce a software design for the game
-- Apply Maths to your game (movement)
+- Start implementatio and apply Maths to your game (movement)